Impacts of MathILy Experiences

 Tracy Wan: The MathILy community consists of people from various culture and geographical backgrounds.
 During one of our talks, we noticed that together, we speak more than 10 different languages.
 I really enjoyed the diversity of the group and learning about different cultures.

 Dennis Yatunin: I think the most valuable thing I've gotten from MathILy is the ability to think properly.
 Rather than believe anything that appears correct, I now look towards proving it using the techniques I've learned here...
 I've gotten more out of this than I ever dreamed I could, and I loved every single minute of it.
+I put a lot of effort into participating in class and doing the problem sets, and it's all paid off.
+I feel like I now have a far better understanding of what mathematics is truly about (and how immensely misleading high school math classes are).

 Erica Nathan: I know that my time at MathILy will have a tremendous impact on my future studies, math classes and beyond.
 I loved hearing about so many applications outside of pure mathematics...
 MathILy has been an absolutely stellar summer program and I can't wait to use what I've learned.